niocs/csvsql/README.md

 # csvsql

 Golang project to run sql queries on any csv file using embedded sqlite database.
 Has interactive and non-interactive modes.

+The best way to install is to use the go command:

+    `$ go get github.com/niocs/csvsql`

+Then add the following line to your .bashrc or .zshrc, etc.

+    `export PATH=$GOPATH/bin:$PATH`

 ```
 Usage: csvsql  --Load    <csvfile>
               [--MemDB]             #Creates sqlite db in :memory: instead of disk.